Postlude: "Laßt uns erfreuen herzlich sehr" for organ (op. 85d, 1987)

 Free sheet music download

-If Gregorian chant is the Catholic Church's very own music after the Council, then Hummel's organ music is particularly characterised by this idea - here again one of his answers quoted above applies: Gregorian chant is indispensable as a source of inspiration for all genuine church music.
-After Gregorian chant, hymnody is the next source of inspiration.
-If it is not direct passages or particles from Gregorian chant or hymns, then Hurnmel invents modes as building blocks, which are modified as tone sequences from memory or from models and with which it is possible to work contrapuntally and harmonically.
+If, following the Council, Gregorian chant is considered the Catholic Church’s most authentic form of music, then Hummel’s organ music is particularly shaped by this idea — here, one of his answers quoted above applies once again: Gregorian chant is indispensable as a source of inspiration for all genuine church music.
+After Gregorian chant, the hymn is the next source of inspiration.
+When he is not using direct passages or fragments from Gregorian chant or hymns, Hummel invents modes as building blocks, which are sequences of notes modified from memory or from models and with which one can work contrapuntally and harmonically.

-This way of working can be seen and heard particularly clearly in the short pieces he wrote for the "Augsburger Orgelbuch für den gottesdienstlichen Gebrauch".
-(Four volumes published by Böhm & Sohn, Augsburg).
-These are: a prelude in d (booklet 2), an improvisation: "Komm, Schöpfer Geist" (GL no. 245) (booklet 3) and a postlude: "Laßt uns erfreuen herzlich sehr" (GL no. 585) (booklet 4).
+This working method can be seen and heard particularly clearly in the short pieces he wrote for the ‘Augsburger Orgelbuch für den gottesdienstlichen Gebrauch’ (Four volumes published by Böhm & Sohn, Augsburg).
+These are: a Prelude in D minor (Book 2), an improvisation: ‘Komm, Schöpfer Geist’ (GL No. 245) (Book 3) and a postlude: ‘Laßt uns erfreuen herzlich sehr’ (GL No. 585) (Book 4).

-In the postlude "Laßt uns erfreuen herzlich sehr" (GL No. 585), the two melodic sections of the hymn are used literally on different pitches, and are also hymn-like and rhythmically broadened in accordance with an Easter postlude.
-The whole is enlivened by a five-note figure suggesting the "Alleluia", used ostinato in the upper voice and bass.
-A simple example of liturgical organ playing that could also be used as a teaching model.
+In the postlude “Let us rejoice with all our hearts” ( GL No. 585), the two melodic sections of the hymn are used verbatim on different pitches, expanded in a hymnal and rhythmic manner in keeping with an Easter postlude.
+The whole is enlivened by a five-note figure, used ostinato in the upper voice and bass, which suggests the “Alleluia ”.
+A simple prime example of liturgical organ playing, which could also be used as a teaching example.

 (from Franz A. Stein, "Die Kirchenmusik Bertold Hummels", Tutzing, 1998)